-When you file an insurance claim for a covered incident—whether it be a health insurance, auto insurance, home insurance, or other claim—you expect to be treated fairly by your insurance company.
-After all, you did your part by paying your premiums and following the claims process.
-Unfortunately, insurance companies don’t always have your best interests in mind; as such, they may operate in bad faith by short-changing you or even outright denying your claim.
+Unfortunately, insurance companies don’t always have your best interests at heart; as such, they may operate in bad faith by short-changing you or even outright denying your claim.

 When this happens, it is important to understand your legal rights to request documentation from your insurer—as well as the other steps necessary to potentially pursue a bad faith case against your insurance company.